gman999/doc/openbsd/soekris-4801-openbsd.md

 	cu -l /dev/ttyU0 -s 19200

-I recommend setting every system to 9600 since it's the default for programs such as cu(1), it's unnecessary to have speeds exceeding 9600 for any console access.
-Don't confuse console speed with broadband connectivity.
+Setting systems to 9600 makes sense since it's the default for programs such as cu(1), and it's rarely necessary to have speeds exceeding 9600 for console access.

 Plug in the Soekris power, and hit control-p when prompted, and display the current BIOS settings.